-Dr. Kaveh Heidary, Chair 212 Arthur J. Bond Hall
+Dr. Jian Fu, Interim Chair 302 Arthur J. Bond Hall

-Voice: (256) 372-5590, Fax: (256) 372-5563, kaveh.heidary@aamu.edu
+Voice: (256) 372-5657/4119, Fax: (256) 372-5563, jian.fu@aamu.edu

 The Department of Electrical Engineering and Computer Science (EECS) offers programs of study at both undergraduate and graduate levels.
 For undergraduate students, we offer ABET accredited programs leading to degrees of bachelor of science in electrical engineering (BSEE) and bachelor of science in computer science (BSCS).
 The department also offers graduate instruction and research leading to Master of Eng. in Materiel Engineering (EE emphasis) and MS in Computer Science.
 Students in the EECS Department have access to the most modern instructional and laboratory infrastructure.
 Among EECS faculty are internationally recognized authorities in their respective fields of expertise.
 Electrical engineering and computer science are extremely versatile technical fields with the most promising career prospects.